Equity Policy and Procedures

 4. Anonymous and Confidential Reporting

 The College recognizes that in some instances, individuals may wish to initiate an anonymous report to protect their identity.
 Individuals wishing to make an anonymous confidential report may visit the College’s anonymous reporting link or go to www.wheaton.edu/titleixandequity.
-However, the College’s ability to act may be limited in the case of anonymous reports.
+However, individuals wishing to make an anonymous report should understand that the College may be limited in its ability to act on information from anonymous reports.

 B. Privacy and Confidentiality of Reports to the College